 - Avoid keeping items near your fence that can possibly assist your dog with the jump.
 This includes a garbage box, chairs or tables – anything that has an elevated height.

-- To know your dog’s whereabouts at all times, buy a GPS tracker so that in case of any fence jumping accidents, you are informed immediately.
+- To know your dog’s whereabouts at all times, buy a GPS tracker so that in case of any fence-jumping accidents, you are informed immediately.

 It is always our responsibility to keep our dogs safe at all times.
-Jumping fences is the most common method of escape for dogs and it certainly isn’t too difficult to take some basic precautionary measures to avoid this happening to your beloved pet.
+Jumping fences is the most common method of escape for dogs, and it certainly isn’t too difficult to take some basic precautionary measures to avoid this happening to your beloved pet.